Piper Gilles

-Piper Gilles (/ˈgɪləs/; born January 16, 1992) is an American-Canadian ice dancer.
-Competing for Canada with Paul Poirier, she is a four-time World medalist, a two-time Four Continents champion (2024–25), and the 2022–23 Grand Prix Final champion.
-As well, she is a eight-time ISU Grand Prix gold medalist and four-time Canadian national champion (2020, 2022, 2024–25).
-Gilles and Poirier competed for Canada at the 2018 and 2022 Winter Olympics.
+Piper Gilles (/ˈgɪləs/; born January 16, 1992) is an American and Canadian ice dancer.
+Competing for Canada with Paul Poirier, she is the 2026 Winter Olympics bronze medalist, a five-time World medalist, a two-time Four Continents champion (2024–25), the 2022–23 Grand Prix Final champion, an eight-time ISU Grand Prix gold medalist, and five-time Canadian national champion (2020, 2022, 2024–26).
+Gilles and Poirier competed for Canada at the 2018, 2022, and 2026 Winter Olympics.

 Earlier in her career, Gilles competed for the United States with Timothy McKernan and Zachary Donohue, winning four medals altogether on the ISU Junior Grand Prix series.

 Personal life

 Piper Gilles was born January 16, 1992, in Rockford, Illinois.
 She attended Cheyenne Mountain High School.
 Her mother and grandmother are Canadian.
 She herself became a Canadian citizen on December 17, 2013.
 Her older brother, Todd, competed in ice dancing and her twin sister, Alexe, in singles.
-The Gilles family household in Colorado routinely played host to other skaters training in the area during her childhood, including Adam Rippon, Liam Firus and Yukina Ota.
+The Gilles family household in Colorado routinely played host to other skaters training in the area during her childhood, including Adam Rippon, Liam Firus, and Yukina Ota.

 Gilles studied fashion design at Ryerson University (now Toronto Metropolitan University) in Toronto, Ontario.
-She is dyslexic, and has served as a spokeswoman for the Ontario chapter of the International Dyslexia Association.
+She is dyslexic, and has served as a spokesperson for the Ontario chapter of the International Dyslexia Association.

 On June 21, 2022, Gilles became engaged to her boyfriend, Nathan Kelly.
 They married on September 3 of the same year, announcing this publicly on Valentine's Day of 2023.

 In May 2023, Gilles revealed she had been treated for stage 1 ovarian cancer.
-The procedure included removing her left ovary and an appendectomy as a precautionary measure.
+The procedure included removing her left ovary and her appendix as a precautionary measure.